irandika/homework1-Bandit/README.md

 # homework1-Bandit

 Bandit is a wargame which can be used to learn about linux.
-Following completed levels shows how the game is execute.
+Following completed levels shows how the game can be play.

 level 0